m2dsupsdlclass/azure-deployment/README.md

 that has credits for approximately 20,000 hours of GPU compute time for the class.

-Once we grant you the access, please logout and log back in to the portal interface, in the left hand side menu, click at the bottom on "More services" and then "Subscriptions".
+Once we grant you the access, you will probably arrive on a page, that states a message similar to "No available application, please contact your administrator."
+Ignore this message and instead go back to https://portal.azure.com, log out and log back in to the portal interface, in the left-hand side toolbar, click at the bottom on "More services" and then "Subscriptions".
 You should see:

 "Microsoft Azure DeepNet"

-If not, click on the top and righthand-side menu with your name and switch directory to the one named "ericmoulinesoutlook.onmicrosoft...".
+If not, click on the top and right-hand side menu with your name and switch directory to the one named "ericmoulinesoutlook.onmicrosoft...".
 Then check again the subscription menu.
 If you still cannot access the subscription please contact us on slack.